Nadahar/Project-Y/ReadMe.txt

 /==============================================================================/

- This program is completely designed as a test, therefore it mostly implement its own code instead of a derivation of an ISO reference source or any other code.
+ This program is completely designed as a test, therefore it mostly implements its own code instead of a derivation of an ISO reference source or any other code.
 Considerable effort has been expended to ensure an useful implementation, even in cases where the standards are ambiguous or misleading.
- Do not expect any useful output from it, even if that may possible.
+ Do not expect any useful output, even if that may be possible.

  For a program compliant to the international standards ISO 11172 and ISO 13818 it is inevitable to use methods covered by patents